Who We Are

 Jane Epstein (she/her)

-Meanwhile, frustrated at the press’s lack of interest in covering sibling sexual trauma, I took a chance and pitched a talk to the TEDx world–and they invited me to speak on sibling sexual abuse at TEDx Boca Raton in January 2022!
+Meanwhile, frustrated at the press’s lack of interest in covering sibling sexual trauma, I took a chance and pitched a talk to the TEDx world–and they invited me to give a talk, Giving Voice to Sibling Sexual Abuse, on sibling sexual abuse at TEDx Boca Raton in January 2022!

 Soon after I got this news, I was contacted by Brandy, a parent who was creating a website on sibling sexual trauma and who wanted a survivor to look it over.
 I knew I was going to be swamped with my upcoming commitment to TEDx.
 I messaged Maria, who I had met through Incest AWARE, to see if she was interested in helping Brandy, and she jumped at the opportunity.
 I then messaged Hope to let her know what was happening, and she was interested.
 A day later, Fiona reached out wanting to connect and see how we could create change together.
 An amazing group of five strong and courageous women was born....all within a week!
 It was no accident.